Embassy of the United States, Mogadishu: History

 The State Department sent two consuls to Mogadishu in 1956 to establish a diplomatic post and on July 1, 1957, the United States Consulate-General in Mogadishu opened.
 The consulate was an offshoot of the US embassy to Italy.
 At the time, Mogadishu was the capital of the Trust Territory of Somalia, a United Nations Trust Territory under Italian administration that was scheduled to become independent in 1960.
 In addition to establishing a presence, the consulate staff were also charged with political research and developing relations with future Somali leaders.

 On July 1, 1960, the Trust Territory of Somalia (the former Italian Somaliland) became independent and united, as planned, with the briefly extant State of Somaliland (the former British Somaliland) to form the Somali Republic (Somalia).
 The United States recognized and established diplomatic relations with the Somali Republic the same day.
 The consulate-general was elevated to embassy status and its Chargé d'affaires, Andrew G. Lynch, was appointed ambassador on July 5.
 He presented his credentials on 11 July, at which point he officially became the first US ambassador to Somalia.

 Like most US diplomatic posts in Africa during the Cold War, a primary purpose of the embassy was to counter Soviet influence in the region and contain the spread of communism.
-For a time after the Sino-Soviet split, China was also actively competing for influence in the developing world, including activities in Somalia.
+For a time after the Sino-Soviet split, China was also actively competing for influence in the developing world, including activities in Somalia and the many other parts of the world.
 Beginning in the 1960s, the US engaged in development projects in Somalia to counter the influence of communism.
 Staff from the United States Agency for International Development (USAID), which carried out most of these projects, comprised a substantial number of the embassy's staff during the next three decades.
 Educational programs were also given emphasis by the embassy in the years after independence, and there was a sizable Peace Corps presence.